Weijo/mini-elk/README.md

 # Requirements
-Mini-elk was tested on Ubuntu 23.04 (Live and destkop)
+Mini-elk was tested on Ubuntu 23.04 (Live and desktop)

 You need make, docker and docker-compose.
 Docker has to have the docker-init plugin
 ```